Categories: Career Inspiration

 14. Your learning does not stop.

-Even after obtaining your degree and after graduation, you still need to continue learning and adding to your skills.
+Another thing you didn’t know about studying accounting is that even after graduation, you still need to continue learning and adding to your skills.
 Accounting has a lot of sides and new things keep developing every day.
-Therefore, if you want to practice your accounting profession for a long time, you would have to keep studying at every opportunity you get.
+Therefore, if you want to practice your accounting profession for a long time, you will have to keep studying at every opportunity you get.
 You can take up classes for further studies to keep updating yourself and your skills.

 15. Accountants can be very busy.